0abc/0abc-a22/README.md

 * Dozens of hours of work, hundreds of new files, thousands of tweaks and minor changes, most of which will probably go unnoticed
 * All soldiers cost at least some metal to encourage feminization
 * All soldiers have their attack rate normalized to 1 second
-* All soldiers (citizen, mercenary, and champion) can advance in rank;
+* All soldiers (citizen, mercenary, and champion) can advance in rank:
   * instead of basic/advanced/elite, units start at rank 0 and can promote a dozen times, up to rank 12;
   * each rank grants +5% health, attack damage, and capture strength
 * Camelry, chariotry, and elephantry are now distinct classes, separate from cavalry; as a consequence, they no longer benefit from cavalry technologies